 The Krakow IT market is by far dominated by large international corporations.
-They employ at least 15 000 engineers here, and this number grows by at least 5% annually.
+They employ at least 16 000 engineers here, and this number is growing by at least 5% annually.

 Let’s first define what a software house is.
 For the purpose of this article we are going to use a broad meaning of this term to include: